BrynjulvBrynjulvsen/kafka-workshop/README.md

 # Kafka-workshop

-This workshop seeks to instill a basic working knowledge of Kafka in a few hours' worth of practice.
-You can expect to have a basic grasp of consumers, consumer groups, partitioning, schemas and cleanup policies by the time you make it through the exercises provided.
-You will also pick up useful Kafka CLI commands, and there are optional Spring Boot exercises if you want to try Kafka inside a full framework.
+This workshop takes you from Kafka fundamentals to production-adjacent scenarios in a few focused hours.
+By the end you will have implemented producers, consumers, consumer groups, partitioning strategies, schema-aware serdes, cleanup policies, Kafka Connect integration, Spring Boot messaging, stream processing with both Kafka Streams and Apache Flink, plus optional security labs using SCRAM.
+Along the way you will drill Kafka CLI tooling so the operational concepts stick.

 ## Quick Start
 1. **Start the local stack**